Amarisoft

 Perform the Test

-Power on UE and make it sure that UE attaches
+Power on UEsim and make sure that it can find the NR cell.

 Once the initial attach process is complete, trigger the "internet" pdu with a specific slice configuration using the remoteAPI as follows.